 • animal tissue, carcasses or other waste from animals used for medical research.

-Under the Protection of the Environment Operations Act 1997, clinical waste does not include any waste that has been treated by a method approved in writing by the Secretary of NSW Health.
+Under the Protection of the Environment Operations Act 1997, clinical waste does not include any waste that has been treated by a method approved in writing by the NSW Environment Protection Authority (EPA).

 Treated clinical waste no longer has the properties of clinical waste and can be re-classified for waste regulatory purposes.
-That is, the waste is no longer injurious, infectious or able to give rise to offence.
-The approval for clinical waste treatment is separate to any license issued under the Protection of the Environment Operations Act 1997.
+That is, the waste is no longer injurious, infectious or able to give rise to offense.

 Contact page owner: Environmental Health